The living Sardinian Stone Age

 It would be obvious to say that in the same place, on the site of the church.
 But knowing the topography of the area, an even more obvious and much more surprising explanation offers itself.

-A few hundred meters from the church, under giant cork oaks, stands the megalith complex Biru ’e Concas, erected in the 3rd millennium BC, one of the most important monuments of Neolithic Sardinia.
+A few hundred meters from the church, under giant cork oaks, stands the megalithic complex Biru ’e Concas, erected in the 3rd millennium BC, one of the most important monuments of Neolithic Sardinia.
 The complex ensemble consists of three rows of menhirs, separated from each other by a short footpath.
-The majority of the menhirs – in Sardinian, perdas fittas, stones stuck in the ground – are flat stones without any symbol, but two show anthropomorphic patterns.
+The majority of the menhirs – in Sardinian, perdas fittas, stones stuck in the ground – are flat stones without any symbol, but two display anthropomorphic patterns.
 An eye and a nose were carved on top of one, and a broad-bladed Sardinian knife around the waist on the other, just like in the richly carved anthropomorphic menhirs exhibited in the Laconi Menhir Museum.

 Around the three rows, a number of additional menhirs – about 150 in total – are standing or lying on the ground, either alone or in the form of a circle.